 Some of the meeting spots added by the artist, are known to respond to an impulse to play – both from children and adults.
 Others, through their open form, will stay open to interpretation – and might, just because of this, be useful as platforms for moments of sharing, or as tools for co-productions, meetings and outdoor teaching.

-The Bunker Bench will be installed as an physical addition of the existing southern bunker tower, at Grønningen.
-The elliptical shape offers varying seat depths and seat heights.
-It opens different modes of staying, on top.
-It will be a place for play, for a conversation between a few, for a quiet moment, or just for overviewing Grønningen and Bispeparken, all the way to The Grundtvig Cathedral.
-Footpaths will lead you to the top.
-They will wriggle along the steep sides of the bunker hill, via the hill’s new planting.
-Entry and exit points of these footpaths will be illuminated – a way to deter any shady activities.
+The Bunker Bench is installed as an physical addition of an existing bunker tower at Grønningen.
+An elliptical shape offers varying seat depths and seat heights and opens different modes of staying, on the top.
+This is a place a place for play, for a moment alone with someone, or just for overviewing Grønningen and Bispeparken all the way up to The Grundtvig Cathedral.

 The labyrinth is a well-known figure in public parks around the world.
-This particular labyrinth will sit inside one of the recesses, and appear as an extension and densification of the footpaths in the park.
+This particular labyrinth is placed inside one of the hollows, and appears as an extension and densification of the footpaths in the park.
 The edges of the recess, are mechanically part of the labyrinth.
 It also contains two minor platforms plus a central opening, where a thick rope offers a swing.
-Thus, it will be ideal for playing games such as “Don’t touch the lava”.
-But in the way it presents itself, it also constitutes a weak architecture.
-It stays open for re-interpretation – as a meeting point, an outdoor study room, a summer party place, or space for training.
+Thus, it is ideal for playing games such as “Don’t touch the lava”.
+But in the very way it presents itself, it also constitutes a “weak architecture”: It stays open for re-interpretation – as a meeting point, an outdoor study room, a summer party place, or space for training.

+A Double Platform spreads out over two hollows in the southern end of Grønningen – not far from a planned “pocket space” with benches and a table.
+As a new ensemble, they will offer the neighbors of the park a space to territorialise for hyper-local social activities.
 The Double Platform consists of two rectangular wooden platforms/decks, mounted inside the northern hollow.
 They are connected via a single step but otherwise separate from one another.
 Three thin bridges stretch in different directions to the surrounding park, crossing over the vegetation in the hollow.
 The Double Platforms will thus have the character of an island, inside the hollow.
 Decks and bridges will be built of oak tree planks and appear as an extension of the footpaths.

 A blue square marks the location of an outdoor, sturdy workbench, in an opening in the northern part of the park.

-The workbench is fixed to a “floor” of granite stones and surrounded by fruit trees and berry bushes.
-It will be a solid, workshop-like steel table, of approximately 130×130 cm.
+A workbench is fixed to a “floor” of granite stones and surrounded by fruit trees and berry bushes.
+It is a solid, workshop-like steel table, approximately 130×130 cm.
 It will withstand being used for all sorts of processes, you would prefer to do outside your apartment; Repair your bike, make magic dough with the kids or paint a stool.
 In addition, it can be useful as outdoor teaching or meeting room.
 Below you see an image from an interdisciplinary conversation, in May 2022, concerning the proposal for art for Grønningen.
 It was held around a similar table, in the artist’s workshop.